-- Investigate reports of animal or human cases of disease such as Lyme disease, psittacosis, plague, hantavirus (HPS), head lice, malaria, Dengue fever, Chikungunya virus, reptilian salmonellosis, ehrlichiosis, and rabies to determine cause, incidence, and recommend preventative, and remediation measures. - Assist the public with tick identification, and submissions of ticks to laboratories for Lyme disease testing. - Collect rodent fleas and determine plague, or other vector-borne disease transmission potentials.
+- Investigate reports of animal or human cases of disease such as Lyme disease, psittacosis, plague, hantavirus (HPS), head lice, malaria, Dengue fever, Chikungunya virus, Zika virus, reptilian salmonellosis, Ehrlichiosis, Anaplasmosis, and rabies to determine cause, incidence, distribution, and recommend preventative, and remediation measures. - Mosquito-borne virus surveillance for the City of Albany, includes the monitoring, visualization, and analysis of data on climatic factors, immature and adult mosquito abundance, and virus activity measured by testing mosquitoes, sentinel chickens, and dead birds for evidence of West Nile virus infections. - Implement an invasive mosquito surveillance program for Aedes aegypti and Aedes albopictus for the City of Albany.
+These invasive mosquitoes are vectors of the Zika virus, Dengue fever, and Chikungunya virus. - Assist the public with tick identification, and submissions of ticks to laboratories for Lyme disease testing. - Collect rodent ectoparasites and determine plague, or other vectorborne disease transmission potentials and implement disease suppression strategies as required.